Division of Family and Economic Security, Bureau of Working Families

 None

-** When the child support paid amount is more than the assigned child support amount, the amount that exceeds the assigned child support amount is paid to the family.
+**When the child support paid amount is more than the assigned child support amount, the amount that exceeds the assigned child support is paid to the family.

 Once a W-2 case closes, all child support received is paid to the family.
-If current or past due child support is paid when the family is no longer on W-2, the family receives 100% of the child support paid even if the child support previously was assigned to the state.
+If current or past due child support is paid when the family is no longer on W-2, the family receives 100% of the child support paid even if the child support was previously assigned to the state.